AnshMittal1811/CUDAX365/README.md

 Day 358: Run an end-to-end test of the refactored code to ensure everything still works and is reproducible from scratch (scripts, README, etc.)

 Day 359: Document the environment and dependencies (versions of CUDA, drivers, libraries) so that the project can be set up elsewhere if needed

+Day 360: Engage in a code review or self-review: examine critical sections (PTX code, custom kernels) to ensure they are correct and optimal; add comments where necessary for future maintainers